Our Regulatory Approach

 SEC / Howey Test (United States)

 Under the Howey test, a security involves an investment of money in a common enterprise with an expectation of profit derived from the efforts of others.
-Zypra Coins are earned through personal activity (app usage and walking), not purchased.
+Zypra Coins are minted on-device through personal activity (app usage and walking), not purchased.
 There is no common enterprise, no pooling of funds, and no expectation of profit.
 Zypra Coins are not securities.

 MiCA (European Union)